TopAudioData/TopAudioData/README.md

 ## Hello! 🤗

-I am a **Data Scientist** with nearly twenty years of experience in **audiology and hearing acoustics** with four years international experience in Switzerland.
-I'm excited about the opportunity ti use **Data Science**, **Natural Language Processing**, and **Machine Learning** to derive insights from data and develop innovative solutions.
+I am a **Data Scientist** with over twentyfive years of experience in **audiology and hearing acoustics** with four years international experience in Switzerland.
+I'm excited about the opportunity to use **Data Science**, **Natural Language Processing**, and **Machine Learning** to derive insights from data and develop innovative solutions.

 ## 🎓 Education
 Graduate Engineer (FH) Medical Technology/Audiology   [Diplom Ingenieur (FH)]